 Constructs of the TPB were measured.
 Specifically, students were asked about their attitude towards, subjective norms surrounding, and perceived behavioral control over, a reduction in alcohol or cannabis use in order to determine if these constructs predicted their intention to reduce alcohol or cannabis use.
 The TPB was successful in predicting students’ intention to reduce alcohol (p < .001) and cannabis use (p < .001).
 Analyses of each individual construct revealed that students’ intentions are deeply rooted in their attitude about, and subjective norms regarding, a reduction in their alcohol or cannabis use.
 Additionally, students in the programs perceived inflated rates of alcohol and cannabis use among peers compared to actual nationwide reports.

 There is a dearth of research focusing on students mandated to AOD interventions, especially those focused on cannabis and other drug use.
 Examining age-of onset of alcohol and cannabis use, the TPB, and perceived norms, allows opportunity for the advancement of mandated programming at universities.
 University programs should consider including correcting misperceptions of AOD use, TPB constructs that are efficient in predicting intentions and behaviors, and predictive factors of future AOD use (e.g. age-of-onset, risky behaviors).
 Longitudinal studies could implement these variables to further examine the effectiveness of tailored programming, and could include AOD screening assessments to provide students with supplementary specialized support if needed.

 Digital Object Identifier (DOI)

 Montemayor, Benjamin Neil, "College Students Mandated to Substance Use Courses: An Exploration of Age-of-Onset, Perceived Norms, and The Theory of Planned Behavior" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 70.